-Higher programming and production costs at Hulu were due to higher subscriber-based fees for programming the Hulu Live TV service and more programming provided on the service, partially offset by lower average costs per hour of content available on the service.
-The increase in Hulu Live TV subscriber-based fees was attributable to rate increases and more subscribers.
+Higher programming and production costs at Hulu were due to higher an increase in subscriber-based fees for programming the Hulu Live TV service and more programming provided on the service, driven by rate increases, partially offset by lower average costs per hour of content available on the service.
+The increase in Hulu Live TV subscriber-based fees was attributable to rate increases and more subscribers, for SVOD content.

-The decrease in programming and production costs at Disney+ and other was attributable to a decrease in non-sports content costs, largely offset by higher costs for ICC cricket programming due to higher average costs per match and more matches aired.
-The decrease in non-sports content costs was due to lower average cost per hour of content available, partially offset by more content provided on the service.
+The decrease in programming and production costs at Disney+ and other was attributable due to a decrease in lower costs for non-sports content costs, available on Disney+ Core, largely offset by higher costs for ICC cricket programming.
+The increase in cricket programming due costs reflected two significant tournaments in the current period compared to higher average costs per match and more matches aired.
+The decrease one in non-sports content costs was due to lower average cost per hour of content available, partially offset by more content provided on the service, prior-year period.

-Other operating expenses decreased due to lower distribution costs.
+Other operating expenses decreased due to lower distribution and technology costs.

-Selling, general, administrative and other costs increased \$185 million, to \$2,227 million from \$2,042 million, due to higher marketing costs.
+Selling, general, administrative and other costs increased \$185 million \$391 million, to \$2,227 million \$3,424 million from \$2,042 million \$3,033 million, primarily due to higher marketing costs.